 Because men normally have low levels of female hormones even after puberty their breast tissue does not really grow much.
 But like any other cell in the body, the duct cells in a

 Breast cancer, however, is not very common in men.
 The risk of getting breast cancer for a man is about 1 in 1000 – making it about 100 times less common for them than it is for women.3 This is because men’s breast duct cells tend to be less developed and they generally have lower levels of female hormones that influence the growth of breast cells, thus inhibiting the chances of malignant cells.

 Though breast cancer is relatively rare among men, the outlook for those who get it is not as good as it is for women.
 The survival rate for breast cancer depends to a large extent on how far it has spread before it is detected.
 And since men have very little breast tissue, cancers do not have to grow too much to reach the nipple or the muscles below the breast.

 By the time it is detected, the cancer

 Signs To Watch Out For

 As with women, catching breast cancer early can help to ensure a good outcome in men too.
 Here is what you need to watch out for:

 - You might notice a small, hard lump or swelling in one of your breasts.
 This lump is usually found below the nipple and areola – and it tends to be painless in most cases.
 Sometimes, breast cancer may spread to lymph nodes around the collarbone or under the arm and you may notice a lump or swelling there before the original tumor in the breast is large enough to be detected.
-Though breast lumps in men are usually just an enlargement of breast tissue (a harmless condition known as gynecomastia), it is important to get any changes in breast tissue checked out by a doctor.
+Though breast lumps in men are usually just an enlargement of breast tissue (a harmless condition known as gynecomastia), it is

 - Your nipple might begin to retract or become inflamed or hard.5